 Retraction and Complaints

-The Journal ensures a consistent and transparent approach to maintaining the integrity of the scholarly record, addressing breaches of academic integrity, and handling complaints in accordance with Ukrainian law and internationally recognized publishing standards.
+The Journal ensures a consistent and transparent approach to maintaining the integrity of the scholarly record, addressing breaches of academic integrity, and handling complaints in accordance with Ukrainian law and internationally recognized publishing standards, and guided by the principles of proportionality and the presumption of good faith of participants in the editorial process.

 Retraction